169398/enbox/README.md

 # Enbox - Next-Gen Social Media Analytics

 Enbox is a modern, AI-powered social media analytics tool that provides real-time sentiment analysis and engagement metrics across various platforms.
-With a sleek, sci-fi-inspired design, Enbox offers a user-friendly interface and quick integration with popular social media platforms.
+With a sleek,  design, Enbox offers a user-friendly interface and quick integration with popular social media platforms.

 ## Features